achojs/acho/README.md

 ### First steps

 Acho exports itself according to UMD best practices, which means that no matter where you are using the library, you get a version tailored for your environment.

 If you're using a module loader (or Node), simple require the library as you would any other module.

 If you're using a browser, the library falls back to attaching itself to window as the global `Acho`.

-To use Acho, just create a new logger instance:

 #### CommonJS

 ```js
 var Acho = require('acho');
 var acho = new Acho({color: true});
 ```

 #### Global/Browser

 ```js
 var acho = new Acho({color: true));
 ```

 #### AMD

-I don't use personally use AMD, ere go I can't conjure an example, but it should work fine as well.
+I don't use personally use AMD, so I can't conjure an example, but it should work fine as well.

 It's time to use it!